 "Kearton Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Durham.
 Kearton Cottage is a south-facing stone retreat located just outside the Hamlet of Boldron, just half a mile—or a leisurely ten-minute stroll—from The Pinfold Club and two miles from the cobbled charm of Barnard Castle....

-"Hadrian Barn 1" is a 1 bed holiday Cottage sleeping up to 2 guests in Durham.
+"Marcus Barn 3" is a 2 bed holiday Cottage sleeping up to 4 guests in Durham.
 Ebchester is a charming village perched on the edge of County Durham, a stone's throw away from the North Pennies Area of Outstanding Natural Beauty.
 The village is home to a well-stocked village shop with all the essentials you need for a...

 "Kearton Lodge" is a 2 bed holiday Cottage sleeping up to 4 guests in Durham.
 Kearton Lodge combines sweeping views of Teesdale with the comfort of a refined country holiday rental.
 Just a ten-minute walk—or half a mile—from the village pub (the Pinfold Club) and moments from Barnard Castle.
 South-facing...